rsheeter/playground/vf_css_matching/README.md

 **Suggested solution (short term)**

+In [7.2 Feature and variation precedence](https://drafts.csswg.org/css-fonts-4/#feature-variation-precedence), when applying variations for `font-style`, specify that:

-1. Specify that if an element is styled `italic` and it matches a font with an `ital` axis then `ital` should be set to the largest supported value <= 1 and no synthesis of italic should occur.
+1. If an element is styled `italic` and matches a font with an `ital` axis then `ital` should be set to the largest supported value <= 1 and no synthesis of italic should occur.
-1. Specify that if an element is styled `normal` and it matches a font with an `ital` axis then `ital` should be set to the min supported value >= 0.
+1. If an element is styled `normal` and it matches a font with an `ital` axis then `ital` should be set to the min supported value >= 0.

 Example: